The Union and Advertiser

-The Union and Advertiser, also known as the Daily Union and Advertiser was a newspaper in Rochester, New York.
+The Union and Advertiser, also known as the Daily Union and Advertiser, was a newspaper in Rochester, New York.
 It was published by Curtis, Butts & Co. from 1856 until at least 1886.
 For at least part of its history it was a daily.
 Several volumes are part of the Library of Congress' collection.
 It was succeeded in 1918 by the Rochester Times-Union.

 Papers it competed with over the years included the Rochester Democrat and Chronicle.

 History

-The Rochester Daily Advertiser was published from 1826.
+The Rochester Daily Advertiser was published by Luther Tucker, its first issue being 25 October 1826.
+It was the first daily paper published west of Albany.
+In 1855 the Daily Union was established as an afternoon competitor to the Advertiser.
+Within a year it was purchased by John E. Morey and consolidated with the Advertiser, creating the Union and Advertiser.
+In 1918 Frank Gannett purchased both the Union and Advertiser and the Evening Times, another daily, and merged the two to create the Times-Union, which was published daily until 1997.

 The New York Times reported on the paper's American Civil War era coverage in 1863.

 The paper covered the National Convention of Spiritualists in Rochester August 26–28, 1868.